Ethics of artificial intelligence: Weaponization

 Some experts and academics have questioned the use of robots for military combat, especially when such robots are given some degree of autonomous functions.
 The US Navy has funded a report which indicates that as military robots become more complex, there should be greater attention to implications of their ability to make autonomous decisions.
 The President of the Association for the Advancement of Artificial Intelligence has commissioned a study to look at this issue.
 They point to programs like the Language Acquisition Device which can emulate human interaction.

-On October 31, 2019, the United States Department of Defense's Defense Innovation Board published the draft of a report recommending principles for the ethical use of artificial intelligence by the Department of Defense that would ensure a human operator would always be able to look into the 'black box' and understand the kill-chain process.
+On October 31, 2019, the United States Department of Defense's Defense Innovation Board published the draft of a report recommending principles for the ethical use of AI by the Department of Defense that would ensure a human operator would always be able to look into the 'black box' and understand the kill-chain process.
 However, a major concern is how the report will be implemented.
 The US Navy has funded a report which indicates that as military robots become more complex, there should be greater attention to implications of their ability to make autonomous decisions.
 Some researchers state that autonomous robots might be more humane, as they could make decisions more effectively.
 In 2024, the Defense Advanced Research Projects Agency funded a program, Autonomy Standards and Ideals with Military Operational Values (ASIMOV), to develop metrics for evaluating the ethical implications of autonomous weapon systems by testing communities.

 Research has studied how to make autonomous systems with the ability to learn using assigned moral responsibilities.
 "The results may be used when designing future military robots, to control unwanted tendencies to assign responsibility to the robots."
 From a consequentialist view, there is a chance that robots will develop the ability to make their own logical decisions on whom to kill and that is why there should be a set moral framework that the AI cannot override.

-There has been a recent outcry with regard to the engineering of artificial intelligence weapons that have included ideas of a robot takeover of mankind.
+There has been a recent outcry over the engineering of artificial intelligence weapons that have included ideas of a robot takeover of mankind.
 AI weapons do present a type of danger different from that of human-controlled weapons.
 Many governments have begun to fund programs to develop AI weaponry.
 The United States Navy recently announced plans to develop autonomous drone weapons, paralleling similar announcements by Russia and South Korea respectively.
 Due to the potential of AI weapons becoming more dangerous than human-operated weapons, Stephen Hawking and Max Tegmark signed a "Future of Life" petition to ban AI weapons.
 The message posted by Hawking and Tegmark states that AI weapons pose an immediate danger and that action is required to avoid catastrophic disasters in the near future.